A proposal is a written offer to solve a technical problem

 Drawings and diagrams are especially valuable for showing

-principles and relationships that might be obscured
+principles and relationships that might be obscured in

-the terms “drawing” and “diagram” loosely to refer to
+and “diagram” loosely to refer to anything from a simple

-anything from a simple electronic circuit diagram to
+electronic circuit diagram to an elaborate structural

-an elaborate structural blueprint or a pictorial representation
+blueprint or a pictorial representation of a complex mechanical

 Parts

-of drawings should be plainly labeled so as to make
+of drawings should be plainly labeled so as to make textual

-is necessary it should appear in the lower right-hand
+should appear in the lower right-hand corner.

 Photographs should be taken or chosen with special attention